David Pratt (footballer)

 As a player, he was used both as a defender and as a midfielder on the outside left.
-He started his career at Celtic in 1919, before moving to England two years later to play for Bradford City.
+He started his career at Celtic in 1919 before moving to England two years later to play for Bradford City.
 In 1923 he moved on to Liverpool, where he would remain for the next four years.
 He then ended his playing career after spells with Bury and Yeovil Town.

-He got his break in management with Yeovil Town in 1929, before he was installed as Clapton Orient manager in 1933.
-His reign was to only last one year, and he spent a spell in 1935 as Notts County manager, before he returned to Scotland later in the year to manage Heart of Midlothian.
+He got his break in management with Yeovil Town in 1929 before being installed as Clapton Orient manager in 1933.
+His reign was to only last one year, and he spent a spell in 1935 as Notts County manager before he returned to Scotland later in the year to manage Heart of Midlothian.
 He left Hearts in 1937 and was appointed manager at Bangor City, though he lost his position before the end of the year.
-His final role was as Port Vale between 1944 and 1945, though he never actually took a charge of a game for the "Valiants".
+His final role was as Port Vale between 1944 and 1945, though he never actually took charge of a game for the "Valiants".

 Playing career

 Pratt began his playing career during the last years of World War I with a series of local Fife sides, namely Lochore Welfare, Lochgelly United and Hearts of Beath.
 He joined Celtic from the latter in June 1919 and made his debut several months later, in a home game with Falkirk.
-His versatility counted against him though and he never developed into a first team regular at Celtic Park.
+His versatility counted against him, though, and he never developed into a first-team regular at Celtic Park.
 Indeed, although later primarily considered a defender, the position he appeared in most frequently for Celtic was outside left.

-In 1921 Pratt moved south, joining Bradford City, where his consistent performances earned him a move to Liverpool two years later.
-He spent four seasons on Merseyside but as with his time at Celtic, he was unable to attain a regular first team berth.
-His most consistent run in the first team occurred in 1924–25, while his only goal for the club was recorded during a 6–3 defeat of Newcastle United the following season.
+In 1921, Pratt moved south, joining Bradford City, where his consistent performances earned him a move to Liverpool two years later.
+He spent four seasons on Merseyside, but as with his time at Celtic, he could not attain a regular first-team berth.
+His most consistent run in the first-team occurred in 1924–25, while his only goal for the club was recorded during a 6–3 defeat of Newcastle United the following season.
 He joined Bury in 1927 before moving further south to Yeovil Town.